Kwpolska/chriswarrick.com/pages/privacy.rst

 We store the following information:

 * IP addresses, browsers (User Agents), request date/times (for 2 weeks)
-* User statistics in Google Analtyics (for 14 months since last visit)
+* User statistics in Matomo (for 6 months since last visit)
 * Comments and author information.
 This data is provided voluntarily when commenting.
 Names, websites and comment text will be publicly visible if the comment is approved.